 Acceptable Use Guidelines for Computing and Technology Resources

-Tarrant County College reserves the right to amend or otherwise revise this document as may be necessary to reflect future changes made to the I.T. environment.
-You are responsible for reviewing this policy periodically to ensure your continued compliance with all TCCD policies and guidelines.
+Tarrant County College reserves the right to amend or otherwise revise this document as may be necessary to reflect future changes made to the Information Technology environment.
+You are responsible for reviewing this policy periodically to ensure your continued compliance with all TCC policies and guidelines.

 Effective Date: November 19, 2008

 - Guidelines: This document.

 - P&R Manual: The TCC Policy and Regulation Manual.

 - Users: Students, faculty, staff, partners, contractors, consultants, temporaries, library patrons, visitors, guests, and other workers at TCC, including all personnel affiliated with third parties using Resources.

 - Resources: All computing and technology systems that are owned, leased, or operated by TCC.

 - Multi-Factor Authentication (MFA): Security technology that requires you to use at least two pieces of information (known as factors) to log into a website or application.
 These factors include SMS text messages, push notifications, use of a Fob or Dongle, etc.